This post may contain affiliate links and I may be compensated if you make a purchase after clicking one of the links.

 This means you don't have the option of spreading the legs out wider.
 This type of tripod is easily the most affordable to buy.

 In my experiences with these tripods, they simply don't hold up with a significant amount of use.
 They are very affordable, for sure, but a really well built tripod should last a lifetime.

 If you don't have to extend all of your leg section fully, it's best to keep the skinniest tripod leg sections retracted.
 The thicker, upper leg sections are stronger and give you a slight advantage in tripod stability.

 This is particularly important when you have tripods that have 4 or 5 leg sections.
 Use the upper, thicker tripod legs first and keep the thinner legs retracted.

-Secondly, having the legs overlap in equal amounts like the photo above is better when you have several section.
-Fully extending just one section of a leg is less stable than having several sections extended.
+Secondly, having the legs overlap in equal amounts like the photo above is better when you have to extend several leg sections.
+Fully extending just one section of a leg completely is less stable than having several sections extended.

 When it's raised high, your tripod's center pole is more like a monopod.
 It's not as stable. for the most stability, keep your center pole as low as possible.

 You lose a lot of the beneficial stability that you get from 3 legs when you single center pole is sticking up high in the air all by its lonesome self.

 When considering what tripod size to buy, remember it is a nice feature to be able to get your camera high enough without having to fully extend the center column.